 The orange has a small, round shape with a yellowish-orange color skin.
 It has a dimpled texture with a rough surface.
 It has around 10 to 11 segments wrapped by a thin layer of white membranes.

-Seville orange has a mild sweetness with a little bitter taste.
-You can use the fruit for juicing and zesting for both sweet and savory recipes.
+Seville orange is well-known for its powerful tartness with a little bitter taste.
+You can use the fruit for juicing and zesting for savory recipes.
 Its fragrant essential oil is an ideal seasoning ingredient; people even use it for making perfume.

 17. Bergamot Orange Or Citrus Bergamia